zhenglaizhang/spark-docker-cluster/README.md

 # Disclosure

 Since I decide to add more big data / ML related stuff to the same instance, so I decided to start from one new repo instead of the fork from upstream

+# TODO
+Rebuid the docker image with hive support